Samueru-sama/fixsteam/README.md

 # Notice

-I've moved to using this Steam AppImage which contains several of the fixes of this script + it also contains the EAC-Gblic patch.
+I've moved to using this Steam AppImage which contains several of the fixes of this script + it also contains the EAC-Glic patch.

 https://github.com/Samueru-sama/Steam-appimage